 Strategies for successful networking

-Step 1: What are your networking goals?
-What information are you seeking?
-What are your questions?
+What are your networking goals and questions?
+What information do you need?

-Step 2: Identify who the best people might be to support your goals or answer your questions
+Identify where you can find people to support your goals or answer your questions

-Step 4: Build effective relationships by having conversations that are professional and authentic
+Build effective relationships by having professional and authentic conversations

 When you are talking with connections to learn about their experiences, you are having what is often called an “informational interview”.
 You are asking questions to gain information that will support your career decision making and professional development goals.
 If you are looking for advice on how to set up these types of interactions, what to say, and how to make the most out of them, then take a look at a couple of our general guides (here and here), and our resource on informational interviewing for graduate students and postdocs.
 Networking is one of the best ways to gather information, but not everyone feels energized by the idea of chatting with professionals and alumni.
 If you need an energy or confidence boost before starting your networking, chat with an advisor at Career Services!

 Keep the conversations going, and use what you learn in your job search next steps